nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

 Microstructural features or crystal defects are spatial arrangements of atoms.
 Given their specific atomic arrangement and composition, such features have specific constraints on the degrees of freedom how atoms can arrange.
-This causes that these defects have specific properties.
+This causes these defects to have specific properties.
 Provided well-defined coarse-graining procedures are used and regions-of-interest and/or regions-of-applicability are defined, microstructural features are often characterized and modelled to have associated thermodynamic descriptors.